Rich Brimer, Director

 It’s going to be GREAT!!

-If you are looking for a plein air watercolor painting workshop that will help you capture the beauty of the Monterey and Carmel, look no further than this exciting opportunity to join Dan Marshall for three great days of outdoor painting.
+If you are looking for a plein air watercolor painting workshop to help you capture the beauty of the Monterey and Carmel coastline, look no further than this exciting opportunity to join Dan Marshall for three great days of outdoor painting.

 For registration info go to https://www.carmelvisualarts.com/daniel-marshall/